Kansas–Nebraska Act: Later developments

 The Kansas–Nebraska Act divided the nation and pointed it toward civil war.
-Congressional Democrats suffered huge losses in the mid-term elections of 1854, as voters provided support to a wide array of new parties opposed to the Democrats and the Kansas–Nebraska Act.
-Pierce declared his full opposition to the Republican Party, decrying what he saw as its anti-southern stance, but his perceived pro-Southern actions in Kansas continued to inflame Northern anger.
+Congressional Democrats suffered huge losses in the mid-term elections of 1854, as voters provided support to a wide array of new parties that opposed the Democrats and the Kansas–Nebraska Act.
+Pierce deplored the new Republican Party, because of its perceived anti-Southern, anti-slavery stance.
+To Northerners, the President's perceived Southern bias did anything but de-escalate public mood and helped inflame abolitionist anger.